edyrecuay/fullStackCodeChallenge/README.md

 ## Usage

 The page will show a table with the properties list from https://samplerspubcontent.blob.core.windows.net/public/properties.json

-Each row has a button at the end to "import"  the record   and save it in the SQL Database.
+each row has a button at the end to "import"  the record   and save it in the SQL Database.

 Bellow that there is a table that reflects the already migrated records stored in the SQL database.
 If we select one of these records it is possible to update or delete it and import it again.